Evolution of coexisting long and short period stellar activity cycles: Introduction

-The work of \cite{NWV84} showed that for G and K~dwarfs with $\tau$ between 11 and 26 days and $P_{\rm rot}$ between 22 and 48 days, $1/P_{\rm cyc}$ scales with $\tau/P_{\rm rot}$ like \EQ 1/P_{\rm cyc} \propto (\tau/P_{\rm rot})^n, \EN where $n=1.25$. \cite{KRS83} studied theoretically two types of stellar dynamos: one with overlapping induction layers \citep[as in the early work of][]{Par55} and one with non-overlapping ones \citep[as in the spherical shell models of][]{SK69}.
-They found that in the former case of overlapping induction layers, the cycle period of the fastest growing mode obeys $n=4/3$, which is close to the observed value.
-However, their work was not widely recognized and their result disagreed with those of similar, but nonlinear, plane-wave dynamo models by \cite{RD82}, which obeyed $n<1$ for different nonlinearities.
-In a subsequent review, \cite{BV85} showed that there are many more stars that do not obey the simple scaling relation \eq{scl_rel} found by \cite{NWV84}.
+The work of \cite{NWV84} showed that, for G and K~dwarfs with $\tau$ between 11 and 26 days and $P_{\rm rot}$ between 22 and 48 days, $1/P_{\rm cyc}$ scales with $\tau/P_{\rm rot}$ as \EQ 1/P_{\rm cyc} \propto (\tau/P_{\rm rot})^n, \EN where $n=1.25$. \cite{KRS83} theoretically studied two types of stellar dynamos: one with overlapping induction layers \citep[as in the early work of][]{Par55} and one with non-overlapping ones \citep[as in the spherical shell models of][]{SK69}.
+They found that, in the former case of overlapping induction layers, the cycle period of the fastest growing mode obeys $n=4/3$, which is close to the observed value.
+Later, using nonlinear, plane-wave dynamo models, \cite{RD82} found $n<1$ for different nonlinearities, which was in conflict with the observations.
+In a subsequent review, \cite{BV85} showed that there are many more stars that do not obey any relation between $P_{\rm cyc}$ and $P_{\rm rot}$.
+However, this view has changed considerably in subsequent years.